MalachyMcGovern/Tunnel-Trials/README.md

 ### Binomial Distributions: Cleaning Probabilities

-#### Stock Cages
-The probability of stock cages being cleaned increases linearly with the number of animals.
+**Stock Cages** - The probability of stock cages being cleaned increases linearly with the number of animals.
 Interestingly, little difference exists in the cleaning probability between cages with two, three, or four animals.

-#### Mating Cages
-Mating cages with more than seven animals are cleaned every week.
+**Mating Cages** - Mating cages with more than seven animals are cleaned every week.
 Moreover, smaller litters have similar cleaning rates to adult stock cages.

 ## Tunnel vs. Traditional Comparison